N513WF out of service until further notice

 • Fuel: If an FBO asks you if you want Jet-A Negative or – the slightly more expensive – Positive, you should always ask for Jet-A Negative.

-• At some FBOs only pre-mixed positive is available – in those situations, if you do need fuel then of course that is what you can order
+• At some FBOs only positive is available – in those situations, if you do need fuel then of course that is what you need to order

 • Oil: When you measure oil, before the necessary second oil dip for the reading you must screw the oil dip all the way back in (and of course wipe the dip stick!)